 A Southern California native, Robin’s musical education began the moment she met her guitar teacher, Randy Rhoads (Quiet Riot, Ozzy Osbourne).
 Under Rhoads’ tutelage, Robin became an ace six-string player and, while still in high school, parlayed this education into a position as the lead guitarist for the all-female rock band Precious Metal.
 Discovered by Rodney Bingenheimer of the legendary L.A. rock radio station KROQ, Precious Metal was soon signed to Polygram Records.
 Later moving to Chameleon/Capitol Records, Precious Metal released several albums, wrote with Heart, Poison and Cheap Trick, toured extensively and gained accolades from both fans and critics alike.

 Following the demise of Precious Metal, Robin joined Fleetwood Mac guitarist Lindsey Buckingham’s band in support of his 1992 solo album, Out of the Cradle (Reprise Records).
 A consummate pro, working with Buckingham profoundly influenced Robin’s guitar playing, singing and songwriting, as well as her general approach to the music business.
 This new direction led to Robin’s 1998 debut solo album, Open the Door.
 Released on her own label, Little Sister Records, Buzz Weekly described the CD as “smart, savvy, fuzzy, hooky pop.”
 She has seen songs from this album featured in film and television; most notably on the then popular T.V. show Felicity.
-Ever the road warrior, she supported the disc by opening for such acts as Heart, Loudon Wainwright III and the Smithereens, steadily building a wide fan base.
+Ever the road warrior, she supported the disc by opening for such acts as Heart, Colin Hay, Loudon Wainwright III and the Smithereens, steadily building a wide fan base.
 Robin has since continued to tour heavily and averages as many as 150 dates per year.

 Also among these records is 2007’s Days of Summer.
 Recorded with producers David Bianco (Tom Petty, Teenage Fanclub, Mick Jagger) and Steve Baughman (Eminem, 50 Cent), this acoustic based EP is the work of an artist willing and able to explore the poignant emotional states of adulthood while avoiding the stereotypes brought on by most acoustic singer-songwriters.
-Working on the album was an experience that greatly affected her style and led Robin to many new and exciting opportunities including multiple tours of the Czech Republic.
+Working on the album was an experience that greatly affected her style and led Robin to many new and exciting opportunities including multiple tours in Europe.

-2012 here in the USA, sees Robin release her newest album Everything Has Changed that bridges the gap between passionate acoustic music and gutsy rock n’ roll.
-With the help of her dedicated fan base, Robin was able to raise the funds ($20,000) for this latest studio effort.
-This loyal support enabled her to team up with producer John Carter Cash (Johnny Cash, June Carter Cash, The Nitty Gritty Dirt Band) at Cash Cabin Studios outside of Nashville.
+2012 here in the USA, saw Robin release her album Everything Has Changed that bridges the gap between passionate acoustic music and gutsy rock n’ roll.
+With the help of her dedicated fan base, Robin was able to raise the funds ($20,000) for that studio effort.
+The loyal support enabled her to team up with producer John Carter Cash (Johnny Cash, June Carter Cash, The Nitty Gritty Dirt Band) at Cash Cabin Studios outside of Nashville.
 The son of Johnny and June, Carter Cash was a producer on the Johnny Cash biopic Walk The Line and produced several records with his father as well as a Grammy Award winning record for June.
 Built by Johnny in 1979, this studio is where the country legend recorded much of his later work including his final recording, American V: A Hundred Highways, which was released posthumously and co-produced by Rick Rubin and John Carter.

-Robin previously released “Everything Has Changed,” in Europe, with Hypertension Music based in Hamburg, Germany.
+Robin had previously released “Everything Has Changed,” in Europe, with Hypertension Music based in Hamburg, Germany.
 Coupled with the strength of her growing European following and introduced to the German based label by friend and frequent touring partner Colin Hay (Men At Work), Robin signed a licensing and distribution deal with Hypertension for a Winter 2010 European release of Everything Has Changed.
 The company also did the booking for Robin throughout Europe and after the initial release in Europe, she secured a January 2010 tour with Midge Ure (Ultravox – co-organizer of Live Aid, Band Aid and Live 8).

 However, one need not base their judgment on Robin solely on those with whom she has been associated.
 Only a listen to her albums or a ticket to one of her shows will prove the opening claim to be true.
-For what underlies the Janet Robin labels of guitarist, singer, songwriter, producer and road warrior is a single word: musician.
+For what underlies the Janet Robin labels of singer, guitarist, songwriter, producer, and road warrior is a single word: musician.